How to Use CSS3 Page Breaks to Organize Printed Web Pages

 }

-<p class="page-break">With the <strong>Eraser</strong> feature, you can take composites of a photo, then put all of that together, to get the background without the extras you don’t. </p>
+<p class="page-break">With the <strong>Eraser</strong> feature, you can take composites of a photo, then put them together to get the background without the extras you don't want. </p>

-<h3>The phone to travel With</h3>
+<h3>The phone to travel with</h3>

-<p><strong>S Translator </strong>is going to be a great tool for your travels as ... </p>
+<p><strong>S Translator</strong> is going to be a great tool for your travels as...</p>

 Widows and Orphans